 Think your sales funnel through

 For example, our lemlist funnel lies on three pillars.
-In this article, we talk about it them in great detail.
+In this article, we talk about them in great details.

 - Sales cadences and scripts